 Competitive pressures from existing competitors, as well as, new entrants into various markets could result in reduced sales, margins, profits, and market share, all of which could have a material adverse effect on the Company's financial condition and results of operations.
-The Company has seen intense competitive pressure in the plant protein space, as new entrants and more traditional food companies vie for market share in this rapidly evolving market.
-The rapidly evolving nature of the plant protein business creates some volatility and unpredictability.
-If the Company's assumptions about the potential growth of the plant protein sector do not materialize, or if its assumptions about its ability to maintain and gain market share are incorrect, it is unlikely that the Company will be able to reach its 2029 sales and gross margin growth targets.
-There is no guarantee that the investment that the Company is making in marketing, advertising, and innovation will be successful in attracting market share or that it will deliver the anticipated long-term financial benefits underpinning the growth targets.
-In 2021, in the face of evidence of slower than expected market growth in the overall plant based protein market, the Company announced it would be doing a deeper analysis of the markets and evaluating its strategy.
+The Company has seen intense competitive pressure in the plant protein space in anticipation of high growth rates, which has been followed by significant market contraction.
+The evolving nature of the plant protein business creates some volatility and unpredictability.
+The Company's assumptions about the potential growth of the plant protein sector did not materialize, and therefore in in 2022 it adjusted its "high growth" strategy, and adopted a target of reaching Adjusted EBITDA neutral or better by the latter half of 2023.
+There is no guarantee that the investment that the Company has made in its plant protein business will be successful or that it will deliver the anticipated long-term financial benefits associated with the revised lower-growth forecast for the category.